mrblue223/CyberSecurity_School_Labs/Optimizing_SSL_Certificates/README.md

 Certbot → AWS SDK → Route 53 API → _acme-challenge TXT → Let's Encrypt validates → cert issued
 ```

 > **Note on port 80:** Port 80 remains alive exclusively to serve the HSTS redirect (`return 301 https://...`).
 It is never used for certificate validation.
-All certificate renewal is handled via DNS-01 challenge through Route 53.
+All certificate renewal is handled via DNS-01 through Route 53.

-> **Note on outbound mail:** Postfix is configured with an empty `relayhost` (direct delivery via MX lookup) as the primary path.
-All outbound mail is signed by OpenDKIM before leaving the server. `fallback_relay = [smtp.sendgrid.net]:587` activates automatically only when direct delivery fails.

 ---